Niphy-Anto/raaghu/raaghu-elements/src/rds-chart-bar-horizontal/src/lib/chart-bar.md

 ---
-slug: "/checkbox-groups"
+slug: "/Chart-Bar-Horizontal"
 date: "2019-05-04"
-title: "checkbox-groups"
+title: "Chart-bar-horizontal"
 ---

-### Checkbox-groups
+### Chart-bar-horizontal

 <p class="">A card is a small rectangular module with images and text.
 It is an entry point for users to learn more details</p>
 <section class="py-4">